FAQ

 technology

 Our innovation is a brand-new class of battery electrolytes.
-It is liquid like in conventional Li-ion technology but inorganic.
-Its proprietary formula delivers unique characteristics that were not possible to be achieved by the predecessor technology.
-It combines ease of use and cost advantages during manufacturing of battery cells, like existing Li-ion, with non-flammability, high voltage potential and high conductivity, like is promised by Solid State technologies.
-Our technology combines the best of both conventional Li-ion and Solid State while being ready now and staying cost competitive even with the best of existing battery cells in the market.
+It is liquid like in a conventional Li-ion technology but inorganic.
+Its proprietary formula delivers unique characteristics that were not possible to be achieved by the predecessor technologies.
+It combines ease of use and cost advantages during manufacturing of battery cells with non-flammability, high voltage stability and high conductivity, like it is promised by Solid State technologies.
+Our technology combines the best of both conventional Li-ion and Solid State promise while being ready now and staying cost and performance competitive even with the best of existing battery cells in the market.

-I-STATE is also very much about integration with other leading-edge materials to deliver the most pragmatic and fast paced approach to future innovation (Li-metal, Mn-based cathodes, advanced cathode materials).
-Also with Silicon inside our electrolyte would add performance vs a conventional Li-ion.
+I-STATE is also very much about integration with other leading-edge materials to deliver the most pragmatic and fast paced approach to future innovation (Li-metal, Mn-based cathodes, next-gen advanced cathode materials).
+Also use of Silicon in anodes combined with our electrolyte would add even more performance vs a conventional Li-ion.

 It is already far superior to the conventional Li-ion batteries in all key parameters.
 Validated by P3, VDE, ZSW and many automotive and battery OEMs plus end-users from other industries.

-I-State has high voltage stability beyond 5V vs 4,2-4,3V of conventional Li-ion.
-Conductivity of I-State electrolyte at room temperature is 4 times higher than of conventional liquid electrolytes with organic solvents.
+• I-STATE has high voltage stability beyond 5V vs 4,2-4,3V of conventional Li-ion.
+Conductivity of I-STATE electrolyte at room temperature is 4 times higher than of conventional liquid electrolytes with organic solvents.
+High voltage stability enables higher utilization of the cathode’s capacity upto 100% of available Lithium, resulting in higher energy density (both gravimetric and volumetric) and lower cathode metal use per kWh.

-I-State works well Li-metal, Mn-based cathodes and advanced cathode materials.
+• I-STATE works well with Li-metal (anode free), Mn-based cathodes and advanced cathode materials.

-I-State electrolyte is manufactured on a pilot scale already.
+I-STATE electrolyte is manufactured on a pilot scale already.
 The production process is developed and test-proven.
 We have established a complete supply chain of all the raw materials and partner companies for electrolyte production.
-Since there are no rare, complex or pricy raw materials in I-State electrolyte, we are planning to achieve a similar cost compare to the conventional Li-ion.
-I-State enables higher utilization of the available specific capacity of NMC cathodes.
+Since there are no rare, complex or pricy raw materials in I-STATE electrolyte, we are confident to achieve a similar cost compare to the conventional Li-ion on a per kWh basis.
+I-STATE enables higher utilization of the available specific capacity of NMC and other cathodes.
 For the same cell capacity one would need less cathodes or can get higher capacity while using the same quantity of cathode as in conventional Li-ion.
+Having higher capacity and lower weight of a cell vs conventional Li-ion, I-STATE helps to increase production output from any existing lines and thus to reduce share of CAPEX and other fixed costs per kWh.
+I-STATE has a number of advantages in the manufacturing process.
+Combined effect of low sensitivity towards water (no or minimum dry room requirements) and faster proprietary electrolyte filling as well as formation and aging processes.

-Our focus is cylindrical 21700 format as the most common battery format to-date (for example, Tesla uses cylindrical cells in their EV cars), easier produced using mass-scale equipment, higher throughput capacity of production lines and more automation, less capital intensive per MWh/GWh.
+Our focus is cylindrical 21700 format as the most common battery format to-date (for example, Tesla uses cylindrical cells in their EV cars), standardized manufacturing processes, easier produced using mass-scale equipment, higher throughput capacity of production lines and more automation, less capital intensive per kWh of production output.
 The equipment and full production processes are ready for faster installation and ramp up.
-We have already produced full cell B-samples and the format is well accepted by variety of partners across multiple e-Mobility industries.
+We have already produced full cell B-samples and the format is well accepted by a variety of partners across multiple e-Mobility applications.

 Innolith fully owns all of its IP.
 And, yes, the patents are registered in all the manufacturing and end-user countries.
-We have 275 granted and another 110 pending patents worldwide.
+We have 429 patents worldwide, of which 338 are granted and another 91 are pending.

-I-State technology is safer than conventional Li-ion and as safe as Solid State (what is advertised about SSB).
+I-STATE technology is safer than conventional Li-ion and as safe as Solid State (what is advertised about SSB).
 The electrolyte has no flash point.
 Energy release in case of an accidental thermal runaway is 40-50% less vs conventional Li-ion, thus reducing the risk of fire propagation.
-I-State is a liquid electrolyte.
-Same as conventional Li-ion, one has to preserve certain simple safety rules when handling or charging / discharging the cells.
+I-STATE is a liquid electrolyte.
+Same as conventional Li-ion, one has to preserve certain basic safety rules when handling or charging / discharging the cells.

 Well, you won’t innovate if you don’t set a high ambition.
 That said, we are no longer pursuing the direction set during the first years after establishment of the company.